 The government will have strategic control over the GSTN, as it is necessary to keep the information of all taxpayers confidential and secure.
-The Central Government will have control over the composition of the Board, mechanisms of Special Resolution and Shareholders shareholding pattern is such that the Government shareholding at 49% is far more than that of any single private institution.
+The Central Government will have control over the composition of the Board, mechanisms of Special Resolution and Shareholders Agreement, and agreements between the GSTN and other state governments.
+Also, the shareholding pattern is such that the Government shareholding at 49% is far more than that of any single private institution.